 But how could the sixth- and seventh-graders prepare for what they had never experienced?

-Each April, weather permitting, RCMS science teacher Davidson takes his OAC group four miles down the canyon to the springs that feed Fossil Creek, trekking past the Forest Service signs at the trailhead warn of the 1,200-foot elevation change, lack of potable water and potential for heat exhaustion.
+Each April, if the weather permitted, RCMS science teacher Davidson would take his OAC group four miles down the canyon to the springs that feed Fossil Creek, trekking past the Forest Service signs at the trailhead that warn of the 1,200-foot elevation change, lack of potable water and potential for heat exhaustion.

 But April is the perfect month for this hike.
 Not too hot, not too cold, warm enough to take a dip in the water, yet cool enough to make the hike back up the hill bearable.